ansible/ansible/docsite/latest/rst/contrib.rst

 -  `additional provisioning-related modules <https://github.com/ansible-provisioning>`_ - jhoekx and dagwieers
 -  `dynamic dns updates <https://github.com/jpmens/ansible-m-dnsupdate>`_ - jp\_mens

-All python modules should use the common "AnsibleModule" class to dramatically reduce the amount of boilerplate code required.
+All python modules (especially all submitted to core) should use the common "AnsibleModule" class to dramatically reduce the amount of boilerplate code required.

 Not all modules above may take advantage of this feature.
 See the official documentation for more details.

 Selected Playbooks